Associate | Established: 1987 | Associate since 2009

 SMO 7: International Financial Reporting Standards

-The Brunei Darussalam Accounting Standards Committee (BDASC) is responsible for establishing corporate accounting standards to be implemented in the jurisdiction.
-Public interest entities in the jurisdiction, such as banks, financial institutions, insurance and takaful companies are required to use IFRS.
-Non-Public Interest Entities (non-PIEs) are required to apply the Brunei Darussalam Accounting Framework and Standards (BDAS) for non-PIEs.
+The Brunei Darussalam Accounting Standards Council (BDASC) is responsible for establishing corporate financial reporting standards in the jurisdiction.
+Public interest entities are required to apply International Financial Reporting Standards (IFRS Accounting Standards) as issued, while non-public interest entities apply the Brunei Darussalam Accounting Standards (BDAS).

 Disclaimer